The question every landlord asks: what can I actually claim?

 Day-to-day running costs are generally the safest ground: letting agent fees, landlord insurance, ground rent and service charges, accountancy fees for managing the property's tax affairs, and repairs and maintenance that keep the property in its existing condition rather than improving it.
 Utility bills paid on the tenant's behalf, and the reasonable costs of finding and vetting new tenants — advertising, referencing checks and similar — are usually claimable too.

-The mortgage interest question
+The mortgage interest question, with the numbers

 What generally can't be claimed